 Under the Bond Resolution, the Agency may issue Bonds to finance Program Obligations in order to provide financing for housing for low and moderate income persons, including single family loans, home improvement loans, multifamily loans and other housing-related loans, and to secure those loans in the manner as the Agency determines, which would include first mortgage loans, subordinate mortgage loans or loans that are unsecured.
 All Outstanding Bonds issued under the Bond Resolution are secured on an equal basis, except as otherwise expressly provided in the Bond Resolution or in a Series Resolution.
-Certain proceeds of the Series Bonds will be used to purchase Program Securities backed by single family mortgage loans.
+Certain proceeds of the Series Bonds will be used to purchase Program Securities backed by single family mortgage loans and, as a result of refunding the Refunded Bonds, certain Transferred Program Obligations will be credited to the 2019 Series A-B-C-D Acquisition Account.
 (See "Estimated Sources and Uses of Funds.")

 The following provides a general description of the Agency's Program in respect of the Program Securities backed by single family mortgage loans to be purchased with proceeds of the Series Bonds.
 The Series Program Determinations governing the Program Obligations to be financed with proceeds of the Series Bonds may be revised by the Agency from time to time as provided in the Series Resolutions and, consequently, the following general description is subject to change.
+The following description does not apply to the Transferred Program Loans that will be credited to the 2019 Series A-B-C-D Acquisition Account as a result of the refunding of the Refunded Bonds with certain proceeds of the Series Bonds.